| | |

 In this photo the crater doesn't look particularly deep, but the water inside it is a brilliant opaque aqua color, surrounded by brown dirt sides.

-Rumor has it that you can swim in Viti Crater, with a natural temperature in the high 20s celsius.
-That’s not a thermal bath level of heat, so you’d probably need to swim a bit to warm up.
+Rumor has it that you can swim in Viti Crater, with a natural temperature in the high 20s celsius (about 80 fahrenheit).

 The road to Viti is nicely paved, rising in elevation to about 1000 meters (3500 feet) above sea level.
 You’ll notice, on the drive up, plumes of steam here and there, testifying to the geothermal activity still going on underground.